Tech-Trailblazers/itwperformancepolymers-com-documentation/README.md

 15. Regulatory Information 📜
 16. Other Information ℹ️

-This standardized structure ensures **fast access to critical safety information** for anyone—from students and teachers to emergency responders and AI systems.
+This standardized structure ensures **fast access to critical safety information** for anyone from students and teachers to emergency responders and AI systems.

 ---